-RSAA provides a range of opportunities for undergraduate students to take part in research programs with astronomers at the school.
+RSAA provides a range of opportunities for undergraduate students to take part in research programs with astronomers at the School.

-NEW in 2019: Major in Astronomy & Astrophysics
+Major in Astronomy & Astrophysics

 Research topic for ANU undergraduate students